syncfusion-content/blazor-docs/blazor/timeline/template.md

 ---
 layout: post
 title: Template in Blazor Timeline Component | Syncfusion
-description: Checkout and learn about Template with Blazor Timeline component and more details.
+description: Checkout and learn here all about the template in Syncfusion Blazor Timeline component and more details.
 platform: Blazor
 control: Timeline
 documentation: ug